p4lcsi/scalable-snort-gwlb-cicd/README.md

 data_log = { key = 'http_raw_uri' } - in the basic configuration we've subscribed to the HTTP Request Header events("http_request_header_event")

 You can disable these logs or enable other logs by editing the [Snort3 config](Dockerfiles/snort/snort.lua).
 If you will enable new logging methods you might need to configure the Cloudwatch Agent to pickup the new logs.
-The Cloudwatch Agent is configured in the [cluster.yaml](cloudformation/snort/cluster.yaml) - search for: "CLOUDWATCH AGENT" section.
+The Cloudwatch Agent is configured in the [cluster.yaml](cloudformation/snort/cluster.yaml) in the "CLOUDWATCH AGENT" section.

-The stdout from the Snort3 is also logging to CloudWatch Logs per default.
+In addition, the stdout logs from the Snort3 container are also sent to CloudWatch Logs per default.

 **Does Snort3 scale automatically?**

 ECS Autoscaling is enabled for CPU.
 When the clusters average CPU goes over 80% (configurable) a new ECS task (a Snort3 container) is started.
 Scale-in is enabled, so if your traffic pattern is changing alot you will see ECS tasks (Snort3 containers) come and go.
+You can configure the scaling parameters by modifyin the following json [config file](https://github.com/p4lcsi/scalable-snort-gwlb-cicd/blob/main/cloudformation/Snort/cluster-template-configuration.json) and committing it to the codecommit repository
 Gateway Load Balancer will add the new ECS tasks as targets, however existing flows will still go to their old targets so we recommend that you tweak the scaling parameters, configuration and metrics to fit your environment.
 For example, if you have lots of long-lasting flows, you might want to disable automatic scale-in.